BjoernPetersen/LSaaS/README.md

 ## Certificate expiration

 The certificate you'll receive is valid for 90 days and cannot be renewed.
-When your certificate expires, your subdomain DNS record will be deleted and you'll have to request a new domain and certificate.
+When your certificate expires, your subdomain DNS records will be deleted and you'll have to request a new domain and certificate.